SuperPou1/sm64pclauncher/README.md

 `Exec=bash -c "cd /home/superpou1/mariolauncher/ && python3 /home/superpou1/mariolauncher/launcher.py"`
 `Icon=/whatever/icon/you/like`
 `Categories=Game;`
 (it may not work on other distros, but it is worth trying!)
+on windows right click the file launcher.py and select create shortcut and move it to desktop, and change the icon it you want